This Gym for Seniors is Changing How We Think About Fitness - Boca News

 Colleen Sturgess is all about giving back.
 She’s seriously altruistic in every sense of the word.
-A little over a year ago, Colleen and her boyfriend, Jaron Raben, left their jobs to start a fitness center for senior citizens.
+A little over a year ago, Colleen and her boyfriend, Jaron Raben left their jobs to start a fitness center for senior citizens.

 Welcome to Beyond Fitness.